Cookie Warning Notice: Do You Need One On Your Website?

 Exemptions

-Not all cookies fall under the scope of the GDPR — these cookies get referred to as essential cookies.
+Not all cookies fall under the scope of the GDPR — these get referred to as essential cookies.

+Essential cookies are fundamental for the smooth working of a website.
 But what a “strictly essential” cookie is, remains somewhat ambiguous.

-The guideline provides that strictly essential cookie types won’t stand in the way of any technical storage or access for solely transmitting a communication over a network.
-That’s why these cookies are also exempt — because they’re strictly necessary to enable a website that provides information to users who specifically request such information on the content they are seeking.
+That’s why these cookies are exempt — they’re strictly necessary to enable a website that provides information to users who request such information on the content they are seeking.

 Record Keeping

 Furthermore, even though under the cookie warning law, records of consent are not explicitly required to be kept, most of the time, cookies collect and process user data, which is why they fall under the GDPR requirements of record keeping.
-Cookie warnings aren’t mandated to list out every cookie used, though — just their type, usage, and purpose need to be stated.

 Consent

-Notably, you must obtain a user’s consent the first time they visit your website.
-There’s no obligation to ask repeatedly for permission after the initial cookie warning.
-Once a user has granted authorization, you can safely assume that they consent to the continuous use of such cookies.
+There’s no obligation to ask repeatedly for permission after the initial cookie warning — once a user has granted authorization, you can safely assume that they consent to the continuous use of such cookies.

 However, if your website uses third-party cookies, it would be better to obtain new consent each time a new third-party cookie must be activated.

 Lastly, the GDPR requires that consent be voluntarily given by the user to be classified as valid.
+Any use of coercion to obtain consent may render it invalid.

 What Happens if You Don’t Use a Cookie Warning?

-Violating the GDPR’s cookies law can result in penalties in the form of monetary fines up to €20 million (roughly $20,372,000), or 4 percent of companies’ worldwide turnover for the preceding financial year—whichever is higher.
-The maximum penalty will typically be imposed if the violation is deemed intentional, causing significant distress to the user.
+Violating the GDPR’s cookies law can result in penalties in the form of monetary fines up to €20 million ($21 million), or 4% of companies’ worldwide turnover for the preceding financial year—whichever is higher.

 For example, in 2014, a Dutch public broadcaster was fined $29,000 for failure to comply with cookie laws set by the Netherlands Authority for Consumers and Markets.
-The broadcaster’s negligence in implementing a compliant consent mechanism resulted in the imposition of the fine.

 What if a Visitor Doesn’t Accept Your Cookies?

 If a user doesn’t accept your cookies, then their request needs to be honored.
-That doesn’t, however, mean that they get entirely restricted from the website.

 For websites requiring usernames and passwords, users would have to insert their credentials manually every time they access your website.

-1. A Voluntary Consent Button
+1. Add A Voluntary Consent Button

-You must provide user-informed consent for the usage of cookies.
-This essentially requires that users have an option to opt out of the use of their data.
-However, this doesn’t mean that users can be entirely restricted from accessing the website by declining the use of cookies.
+Note: this doesn’t mean that users can be entirely restricted from accessing the website by declining the use of cookies.

 Also, the opt-out option should be as convenient and easy to use as the opt-in feature.

-2. Boxes That Have Not Been Pre-checked
+2. Use Boxes That Have Not Been Pre-checked

 The rationale here is that a user’s informed consent must be obtained freely and without using any coercive or deceptive methods — pre-checked boxes go against this.
-The Federal Supreme Court reinforced this position in the Planet49 decision.

-3. Selective Cookie Usage
+3. Enable Selective Cookie Usage

-As part of obtaining the user’s informed consent, a website visitor or app user must also be allowed to select the type of cookies they authorize and the ones they don’t.
 In addition, they need to be informed of the various types of cookies used by your website or app and be given the option to choose the ones they want to activate.

 4. Avoid Implied Consent

-A user ignoring your cookie warning — or simply clicking an “OK” button — and continuing to browse does not count as consent to your cookie usage.
-Cookie warnings that are only for informational purposes and don’t allow the alteration of cookie usage are in breach of the GDPR requirements.
 For a cookie warning to be compliant, just displaying an ‘OK’ button goes against the purpose of these warnings — if a user is given no option to select, it can’t be deemed voluntary consent.

-5. Link to Privacy Policy
+5. Link to Your Privacy Policy

 Apart from displaying the cookie warning on the website, it’s also important to provide an easily accessible privacy policy on your website or app.
-To remain in compliance, your cookie warning should have a link to your privacy policy.

 Conclusion